 So what are carbs?

 Carbs are made up of one, or more sugar molecules that are bound together.
-When we eat carbs the bonds are broken down by the body to be used as fuel.
-There are 4 groups
+When we eat carbs the bonds are broken down by the body and converted into glucose.
+This glucose is then burned to produce heat and adenosine triphosphate (ATP).
+ATP is a molecule that stores and releases energy for our cells to be used as fuel.
+There are 4 different groups of carbohydrates.

 Polysaccharides contain more than 10 monosaccharides & found for example in mushrooms & wheat & corn.